From BR Bullpen

 In his first few seasons, Lincecum was known for his wild teenager look, with very long and unkempt hair to go along with his small stature and skinny frame that was very different from the typical pitcher.
 His nickname "The Freak" came from that unexpected look, as onlookers could not figure out how he could throw so hard while not looking the part at all.
 After his difficult 2012 season, he sported a completely new look heading into 2013, "a fresh look for a fresh start" as he called it: he sported short, neatly groomed hair and non-prescription dark-rimmed eyeglasses.
 "He looks like he's 12 now instead of 15," joked teammate Ryan Vogelsong.
 Lincecum explained that the long-haired look had been a result of being too lazy to get a haircut more than twice a year.
 On July 13th, Lincecum tossed a no-hitter against the San Diego Padres, defeating them, 9-0.
 He struck out 13 batters and needed a career-high 148 pitches to complete the game and walked three, while 3B Pablo Sandoval and RF Hunter Pence made good defensive plays to help him out.
 With the All-Star break coming up, Lincecum could throw as many pitches as he needed, knowing he would have a longer then usual rest to recover.
 He became just the second pitcher to throw a no-hitter after being the losing pitcher in baseball's prior no-hitter.
 Mal Eason had been the first in 1906.
 While his 2013 season was better than the previous one, he was still far form his previous level, as he finished 10-14, 4.37 in 32 starts, pitching 197 2/3 innings and striking out 193.
 Still, after the season, the Giants decided to offer him a new two-year contract for $35 million just as he was about to declare free agency.

 He continued to alternate good and poor performances early in 2014, sometimes struggling with his control, but winning more often that he lost.
 On May 28th, he pitched five hitless innings in a start against the Chicago Cubs, but he had given up four walks, had hit a batter and thrown almost 100 pitches in that span, making a complete game no-hitter an impossibility.
 With the game still scoreless, he was lifted for a pinch-hitter in the bottom of the 5th; George Kontos kept the no-hitter going until the 7th, then Jeremy Affeldt allowed a single to John Baker with one out.
 The game ended up as a two-hit shutout shared by five Giants pitchers, with Kontos getting credit for the eventual 5-0 win.
 He pitched the second no-hitter of his career on June 25th, once again over the Padres, this time by a 4-0 score.
 He was only the second pitcher in history to no-hit the same team twice, as Hall of Famer Addie Joss had done so for the Cleveland Naps over the Chicago White Sox in 1908 and 1910.
 He was also only the second pitcher in Giants history to have pitched two no-hitters, the other being the great Christy Mathewson a century earlier.
 He was outstanding again in his next start, on July 1st against the St. Louis Cardinals, as he throws 8 shutout innings after escaping a none-out, bases loaded jam in the 4th, for a 5-0 win.
 In the four starts starting with the no-hitter, he allowed 1 earned run in 30 1/3 innings while going 4-0.
 The dominant streak ended on July 20th when he was outpitched by Brad Hand of the Miami Marlins, who recorded only his second win in 21 career starts, when he defeated the Giants, 3-2.
 He then earned his first career save on July 22nd when he was pressed into action in the 14th inning of a game against the Philadelphia Phillies.
 The Giants had taken a 9-5 lead with a four-run outburst in the top of the inning, but George Kontos, in his third inning of work on the mound, was showing signs of fatigue, putting two men in scoring position after one out.
 As the Giants had used all of their relief pitchers, Tim entererd the game and retired the next two batters, allowing one runner to score on a ground out, to nail down the 9-6 win.
 As a starter, however, Lincecum struggled anew in August, posting a 9.49 ERA over his last 6 starts, and on August 25th, the Giants announced he would skip a turn in the rotation in favor of journeyman Yusmeiro Petit, and would pitch out of the bullpen for a time.
 While the move was announced as temporary, it reignited speculation that Lincecum's future role could be as a "joker reliever", the role in which he had excelled in the 2012 postseason.
 He finished the season with a record of 12-9, 4.74 in 33 games, 26 of them starts.
 He pitched 155 2/3 innings, his lowest total since his rookie season, and struck out 134, the fewest ever for him.
-When the postseason rolled around, he was an afterthought, not being used in the first three rounds: Petit was now the long man out of the bullpen and did very well in the role, while rookie Hunter Strickland, who had only made his debut on September 1st, was used in situations which should normally have been reserved for him. he then was not present when the two teams were introduced before Game 1 of the World Series against the JKansas City Royals, prompting questions about what was wrong with the former ace.
+When the postseason rolled around, he was an afterthought, not being used in the first three rounds: Petit was now the long man out of the bullpen and did very well in the role, while rookie Hunter Strickland, who had only made his debut on September 1st, was used in situations which should normally have been reserved for him.
+He then was not present when the two teams were introduced before Game 1 of the World Series against the Kansas City Royals, prompting questions about what was wrong with the former ace.
 However, after a bullpen meltdown in the 6th inning of Game 2, he was called to the mound and was brilliant, retiring the first five batters he faced, before having to exit the game in the middle of an at-bat by Salvador Perez, the result of a wrenched back.
-He was immediately sent home to have an MRI exam performed.
+He was immediately sent home to have an MRI exam performed and did not play again as the Giants secured their third title in five years.

 Notable Achievements